6.0 FACULTY AWARDS, HONORS AND GRANTS

 - Demonstrated competence in the areas of teaching, research and published writings.

-The selection of these two individuals is the responsibility of the Ruth and Leon Feldman Professorship Review Committee whose composition and procedures are described in Section 10.3.4.
+The selection of these two individuals is the responsibility of the Faculty Scholarship and Service Awards Committee whose composition and procedures are described in Section 10.3.4.
 The awards are bestowed at the final spring faculty meeting.
 Recipients of the award will be listed in the UNC Asheville catalog in a section describing the Ruth & Leon Feldman Professorship Fund.

 Money from the Ruth & Leon Feldman Fund shall not be used to support the UNC Asheville Distinguished Teacher Award.

-UNC Asheville selects seven faculty each year for recognition of teaching excellence.
+UNC Asheville selects eight faculty members each year for recognition of teaching excellence.
 The first award listed, the UNC Asheville Distinguished Teacher Award, was created by UNC Asheville's Faculty Senate in 1981 (SD3381).
 The remaining awards are derived from UNC Administrative Memorandum #343 (4/29/94) as specified in SD0194F.

-All teaching award activity (i.e. calls for nominations, review of applications) are conducted by a Teaching Awards Committee, composed of teaching award winners during previous years.
+All teaching award activity (i.e. calls for nominations, review of applications) is conducted by a Teaching Awards Committee, described in 10.4.29.
 The Teaching Awards Committee solicits nominations from students, faculty and alumni each fall and spring.
 Applications are reviewed and awards are bestowed each spring.

 This is UNC Asheville's original teaching award, presented during Spring Commencement to a member of the Faculty who is judged a "Distinguished Teacher."
 A monetary award accompanies this recognition and all Distinguished Teachers are listed in the UNC Asheville catalog.
 This award reflects the high priority and importance placed on teaching at UNC Asheville.
 Any full-time faculty member (Lecturer, Instructor, Assistant Professor, Associate Professor, and Professor) shall be eligible, except for those faculty who have previously won the award.